mardjab/mardjab/README.md

 - 🧠 I’m a Neuroscientist turned Data Scientist
 - 💻 Currently building a full-stack machine learning web application that detects and classifies human pulmonary diseases
 - 🌱 Exploring technical content writing
-- 📫 You can reach me at mardja.bueno@gmail.com

 ## Languages and Tools :